N-Mugglestone/RPSLS/README.md

  <div align="center"> <h1>   :small_orange_diamond: :large_orange_diamond: RPSLS :large_orange_diamond: :small_orange_diamond:  <h1> </div>

-This project is a full stack project that I am desiging as a proof of concept project.
+This project is a full stack project that I am desiging as a proof of concept.

 :small_blue_diamond: What can I put together, what can't I? &nbsp;